fredemmott/HTCC/docs/hardware/other/index.md

 ### Hardware manufacturers

-If you represent a hardware manufacturer and require assistance implementing these OpenXR extensions or otherwise supporting HTCC, I can be reached [via email](mailto:htcc-commerical@fred.fredemmott.com) to inquire about my availability for contract work.
+If you represent a hardware manufacturer and would like assistance implementing these OpenXR extensions or otherwise supporting HTCC, I can be reached [via email](mailto:htcc-commerical@fred.fredemmott.com) to inquire about my availability for contract work.